-The rear panel includes the following connectors, viewed from left to right:
+The rear panel includes the following connectors, viewed from top to bottom:

 - Four Gigabit Ethernet LAN ports.
 To connect local computers, use these ports. - USB port.
-The USB port is a USB host and can be used for connecting a USB hard drive, flash drive, or printer. - Reset.
+To connect a USB hard drive, flash drive, or printer, use this port. - Reset.
 To set the gateway to the original factory settings, press and hold the Reset button for over 7 seconds.
-See Factory Default Settings on page 52. - Coaxial cable connector.
+See Factory Default Settings on page 54. - Coaxial cable connector.
 Attach a coaxial cable to the cable service provider's connection. - Power.
 Power adapter input.